MaZderMind/gst-plugin-ebur128/README.md

     make run-ebur128graph

 ## Use in your own App
-For an example on how to use the ebur128 Plugin in your own appl see [examples/example.py](example.py).
+For an example on how to use the ebur128 Plugin in your own appl see [example.py](examples/example.py).
 To run it with the correct Plugin-Path, use

     make run-example-py

-[MIT]: http://www.opensource.org/licenses/mit-license.php or COPYING.MIT